 LIGHTNING RIDGE HOT BORE BATHS

 Located just outside the opal mining town of Lightning Ridge, these delightful baths are surrounded by remote bushland and are gloriously removed from all signs of civilisation — plus they're open 24 hours a day.
-You can soak in the hot waters at sunrise, sunset, or any other time your little heart desires.
+You can soak in the hot waters at sunrise, sunset, or any other time your little heart desires throughout winter.
 Night swims are particularly recommended as you can float in the 40-degree water while taking in the stunning expanse of the starry sky.
 A popular meeting place for Lightning Ridge residents, the baths are also a great place to get a feel for local life.
 Best of all?
 Entry is totally free.